 STEP 1 – Attach your spinning reel to the line winder tool.
 If you don’t have one, simply attach your reel to any fishing rod.

 STEP 2 – Use the monofilament fishing line as backing for your braid.
 This is very important as the braid will want to spin on your reel without it.
 The monofilament gives the braid something to “bite” into on the reel.
-Add enough mono fishing line to completely cover the spool, roughly 30-50 spins of the reel should do it.
-The amount you will need to add really depends on the size of the fishing reel you’re dealing with.
+Add enough mono fishing line to cover the spool completely, roughly 30-50 spins of the reel should do it.
+The amount you will need to add depends on the size of the fishing reel you’re dealing with.

 STEP 3 – After putting the monofilament fishing line onto the spool, it’s time to attach the braided fishing line to it.
 There are a few knots you can use to bind the two different lines together.
 Some of my favorites are the Double UNI knot and the Alberto knot.
 Click the links if you’re not familiar with these fishing knots.